 Income earned from the investment of the cash collateral, net of rebates paid to, or fees paid by, borrowers and less the fees paid to the lending agent are included as "Affiliated securities lending income, net" on the Statement of Operations.

-As of December 31, 2020, securities lending transactions accounted for as secured borrowings with an overnight and continuous contractual maturity are \$1,613,842.
-Gross amounts of recognized liabilities for securities lending (collateral received) as of December 31, 2020 is \$1,648,646, resulting in the net amount due to the counterparty of \$34,804.
+There were no securities on loan as of December 31, 2020.